motazEmad/tedtalks/README.md

 mvn spring-boot:run -Dspring-boot.run.profiles=local
 ```

-## API Documentation

-The API documentation can be found at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ## Assumptions
 - url is unique
 - likes and views do not exceed long max value